Evaluation of California’s Community Paramedicine Pilot Program

 - Short-term follow-up care after hospital discharge for people with chronic conditions

 - Case management services to frequent users of the emergency medical services (EMS) system

 - Directly observed therapy for people with tuberculosis

 - Collaboration with hospice nurses to reduce unwanted transports of hospice patients to an ED

-- Transportation for people with behavioral health needs to mental health crisis centers
+- Transportation for people with mental health needs to mental health crisis centers

 - Transportation for patients with low-acuity medical conditions to urgent care centers